hoellin/hoellin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Master Student in Mathematics and hybrid AI.
-I am currently finishing my master thesis at <a href="https://www.onera.fr/fr">ONERA - The French Aerospace Lab</a>, focused on the developement of new high-order confinement methods for the simulation of turbulent flows.
-Starting from March 2023, I will be an intern at the <a href="http://www.iap.fr">IAP</a> to work on *simulation based inference* for cosmology.
+I am currently finishing my master thesis at <a href="https://www.onera.fr/fr">ONERA</a>, focused on the developement of new high-order confinement methods for the simulation of turbulent flows.
+Starting from March 2023, I will be an intern at the <a href="http://www.iap.fr">Insitut d'Astrophysique de Paris (IAP)</a> to work on simulation-based inference for cosmology.

 Looking for a PhD position in one or several of the following subjects:
-- cosmology (bayesian inference, gravitational lensing, DM, DE, structure and galaxy formation, etc), simulation for astrophysics
+- cosmology (bayesian inference, gravitational lensing, structure and galaxy formation, detection of B modes, etc), simulation for astrophysics, plasma physics, radiative transfer, etc.
-- optimal control, data assimilation, differential equations
+- optimal control, data assimilation, partial and stochastic differential equations, etc.
-- fluid dynamics, turbulence, plasma physics, etc